-[0062] Referring to Figures 8, when a Basic Job Service 110 is ready to process a sub-job, the BJS 110 calls or signals the JCM 112 with a "Hint" request for a CR required for a sub-job.
-The "Hint" request preferably includes the job identifier, its priority information, the video capability required, and the requesting BJS identification.
+[0066] When a Basic Job Service 110 is ready to process a sub-job, the BJS 110 calls or signals the JCM 112 with an image "Propose" request as in Figure 8 for each image it needs to process.
+The "Propose" request preferably includes the job identifier, its priority information, the video capability required, and the requesting BJS identification.
 For example, the Scan BJS needs to scan a copy job (id: 3-1) form the DADH (document handler).
-The Scan BJS 110 calls the JCM 112 with a "Hint" (e.g. BJS service: Scan, job: 3-1, job priority: XXX, capability: ScanCompressed, ...).
+For each image the scanner needs to input, the Scan BJS 110 calls the JCM 112 with a "Propose" (e.g. BJS service: Scan, job: 3-1, job priority: XXX, capability: ScanCompressed, ...)